vidmahovic/nba/readme.md

 ### 4. Write a function that sorts 10000 powers (a^b) where a and b are random numbers between 100 and 10000?
 Estimate how long it would take on your machine?
 At first glance, this problem seems impossible to solve.
 Calculating the lowest power (which is 100^100) would require quite some time (as calculating 3^40 requires approximately 400 thousand years).
-As such, the algorithm would have time complexity of the order on O(a^b) just to calculate the value for the given base (a) and exponent (b) pair.
+As such, the algorithm would have time complexity in the order of O(a^b) just to calculate the value for the given base (a) and exponent (b) pair.
 We call this problem NP as it requires polynomial time to check if the result is correct, but exponential time to get the result (we can postpone the task of solving P = NP millennium question to another day).
 But there are techniques which we can use to avoid such high complexity.
 They are called problem translations.
 As we know, exponential function is an increasing function and has an inverse logarithmic function (which is also increasing).
+This means than if a1^b1 < a2^b2 holds, then b1 * log(a1) < b2 * log(a2) also holds.
 Translating exponential function to a logarithmic one results in fairly easily solvable problem as we can sort the given pairs based on their logarithmic values using any sorting algorithm.
 Below is the implementation of such algorithm:
 ```php
 function sortExponents(int $amount, int $minRange, int $maxRange, PivotStrategy $pivotStrategy, Partition $partition) {